ttirm/Kaggle_Two_Sigma_Renthop/README.md

 - renthop_single_model.R

 which applies a single Xgboost model to some of the most important features.
-To get the score achieved in the competition (Private Leaderborad: 0.50926) it's necessary to run the following scripts, which generate 11 base models and stack them in a level 1 Xgboost.
+To get the score achieved in the competition (Private Leaderboard: 0.50926) it's necessary to run the following scripts, which generate 11 base models and stack them in a level 1 Xgboost.
 The level 2 is just a mean of level 1 predictions.

 - stack_generate_models.R
 - stack_model_level_1.R